 Intro to HCAI

 Health Claims for Auto Insurance (HCAI) provides a mandatory and common platform for health care facilities to submit Treatment and Assessment plans (OCF 18s), Treatment Confirmation Forms (OCF 23s), and their associated invoices, as well as Assessment for Attendant Care Needs Forms (the Form 1) to auto insurers for review and adjudication.
 It benefits patient care and provides the industry with valuable data about automobile claims in Ontario.

 Only facilities with an active FSRA Service Provider Licence may invoice the insurer directly.
 Facilities that are unlicensed cannot be paid directly by insurers but are still required to submit the invoice electronically via HCAI.
 Unlicensed facilities are required to provide a copy of the HCAI-submitted invoice directly to their patient for the patient to be reimbursed by their insurer.
 To learn more about Service Provider Licensing, please go to the FSRA website.

 What are the benefits?

 The HCAI platform benefits patient care and provides the industry with valuable data about automobile claims in Ontario.

 - Health Care Facilities' submissions are transmitted quickly and securely

 - Health Care facilities get a streamlined process for completing Ontario Claims Forms (OCFs)

-- Health Care Facilities with FSCO’s Service Provider Licence may use HCAI to invoice for direct payment from Insurers
+- Health Care Facilities with FSRA’s Service Provider Licence may use HCAI to invoice for direct payment from Insurers

 - Auto insurance consumers benefit from the speed and accuracy of the data exchanged